Face Recognition as an Authentication Method

 -

-Complete the connection between your Imprivata enterprise and your tenant on the Imprivata Control Center.
+Complete the connection between your Imprivata enterprise and your tenant in the Imprivata Access Management portal.
 See Secure Connection to Imprivata Cloud Platform.

 Secure Connection to Imprivata Cloud Platform

 Contact Imprivata Services.
-Services will create a Cloud Tenant for your enterprise, and send a Welcome email with a link to the Cloud Tenant Setup wizard.
-Click the link in the email and follow the wizard to complete the secure connection.
+Services will create a Cloud Tenant for your enterprise, and send a Welcome email with a link to the Imprivata Access Management setup.
+Click the link in the email and follow the prompts to complete the secure connection.

 Before You Begin